dannyhope/uxbrighton/pages/attendee-guide.md

 ### Help

-If you are being harassed, notice that someone else is being harassed, or have any other concerns or questions, please contact a member of staff – they’ll be wearing an orange UX Brighton t-shirt.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns or questions, please contact a member of staff – they’ll be wearing a UX Brighton t-shirt.

 **We reserve the right to refuse admission.**